Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-6RV2jnHyFvI.md

 ---
-title: "Q&A: Is there something you'll never add to the game that you recommend Modders add instead?"
+title: "November 10th, 2020 Livestream Q&A: Is there something you'll never add to the game that you recommend Modders add instead?"
 date: "2020-11-10"
 layout: transcript
 topics: